DRUMS Theory · Black Hole Astrophysics · April 2026

 Vorticity aligns with the axis, reinforcing collimation.

-Thus, highly collimated jets emerge inevitably from the governing equations.
+Highly collimated jets emerge inevitably from the governing equations, without additional free parameters or ad hoc assumptions.